Hills and Hollows Fund

 These modest grants support educational and enriching activities for children, youth and families conducted by schools or community groups.
 Academic field trips, afterschool activities, classroom programs or special events at the Poultney Library, for example, will be considered.
 Schools and community groups needing help with one time unforeseen needs, unique opportunities or transportation expenses will be considered also.
 Teachers and other interested individuals are encouraged to apply in partnership with eligible nonprofits, schools, or municipal groups.
 Programs that encourage community engagement and a stronger sense of connection and belonging are of special interest.

 You may preview the Hollows application questions by clicking here.
+Please note that this is a PDF sample and not the actual application.

 Hills Grants ($1,501 - $7,500)